Skip to main content

 Individual Course Penalty.
 The academic penalty will be determined by the student’s instructor.
 The instructor may impose a grade penalty up to and including failure in the course.
 In the School of Business, all faculty members assign a grade of zero to any work in violation of the Code.
 Students who feel that the penalty is too harsh may appeal their grade through the normal University procedure for resolving grade disputes.

-Students who have committed an academic integrity violation will be expected to complete an educational program, supervised by the student’s college Dean (or designee), to help the student come to a fuller understanding of academic integrity.
-Students who fail to complete the educational program to the satisfaction of the Dean (or designee), and within the timelines specified by the Dean (or designee), will have a hold placed on their transcript until the program has been completed.
+Students who have committed an academic integrity violation will be expected to complete an educational program, supervised by the student’s college dean (or designee), to help the student come to a fuller understanding of academic integrity.
+Students who fail to complete the educational program to the satisfaction of the dean (or designee), and within the timelines specified by the dean (or designee), will have a hold placed on their transcript until the program has been completed.

 Revisions Recommended by Academic Policy Committee: October 20, 2021